Africa Continent Map

 6x Reserved for cellular use

-Lesotho usually has mountains/hills which rarely have trees on them, and they seem to be dry, often times with the rock showing:
+Lesotho usually has mountains/hills which rarely have trees on them, and they seem to be dry, often times with the rock showing.

 You will see the back of the car, and its clearly a white vehicle.
+This is the same vehicle that did all of Southern Africa.

 These bollards are rare, but are located about 10 meters or so off the road itself.